 When he got into my leg, it was only 20 minutes of work, a far cry from the 8ish hour vascular surgery I had last November.
 The stump was not shortened but I was right to choose to go in last night.
 Had we waited until next week, what was there would have gotten worse, and getting worse would have risked needing to shorten the amputation; my stump has about a half an inch more bone than is required for getting a socket but loss of bone beyond that half inch would mean having to go 5 inches above the knee to have a stump the right length for a prosthetic knee (that’s about 12 or 14 inches difference from where it is now to where it would be).
 He did need to dig down a bit past the skin level to the facia in order to clean out some crumby stuff, but he did not make it to the bone and didn’t have to take chunks of tissue, and there was no tunneling (holes that extend from outer tissue through the muscles to bone, very bad news) so no reason to worry.

-When I woke up, he came to see me and again gave me the choice of coming home last night or spending the night in the hospital with a couple more rounds of that awful IV antibiotic and I (unsurprisingly) chose to stay because a night of antibiotics and saline is good for the body after a surgery.
+When I woke up, he came to see me and again gave me the choice of coming home last night or spending the night in the hospital with a couple more rounds of that awful IV antibiotic and some better pain management and I (unsurprisingly) chose to stay because a night of antibiotics and saline is good for the body after a surgery.

 (post surgery, resting in peds)

-Anyway, this morning Husband came to retrieve me and after stopping for a latte I am now home, wrapped in a heated blanket, and comfortably relaxing in bed with today’s sweater weather attire: a vintage print Star Wars sweatshirt and yoga pants.
+Anyway, this morning Husband came to retrieve me and after stopping for a latte and being forced to go on a long shopping excursion, I am now home, wrapped in a heated blanket, and comfortably relaxing in bed with today’s sweater weather attire: a vintage print Star Wars sweatshirt and yoga pants.
 The stump is swollen and achy, I can feel where he cut, and I can feel into the tissue where he dug, but the pain is such that elevation is all I need.
 Amazingly, no narcotics, muscle relaxers, or even NSAIDs have been necessary since I awoke from the anesthesia.

 So either the pain is ridiculously nonexistent for a limb being cut open and dug around in, or I’m a freaking Badass.